 Apply For A Medical Card In Savoy & Chicago!

-If you are an Illinois resident with a health condition that qualifies you for medical cannabis treatment, our in-clinic physicians would be more than happy to get you approved and evaluated for a medical card.
+If you are a resident of Illinois, Colorado, or Missouri with a health condition that qualifies you for medical cannabis treatment, our in-clinic physicians would be more than happy to get you approved and evaluated for a medical card.
 At Medical Cannabis Outreach, we understand that it isn’t always easy to have a conversation with your primary care physician about medical marijuana treatment, which is why we have a staff of cannabis-friendly physicians at each of our clinics.
 We believe in the natural healing power of medical cannabis and CBD oil, and we’re here to help you get the treatment you need to live a comfortable life.
-Contact us today to learn more, or visit one of our six medical cannabis clinics in Illinois!
+Contact us today to learn more, or visit one of our eight medical marijuana clinics!